blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Cigarette
 ![Image](https://i.postimg.cc/d1pPQrjN/diplomat.jpg)

 This role allows holders to share their referral links during the first six hours after a video is released on the [DeFi Geek YouTube]((https://www.youtube.com/@defigeek)) channel, enabling them to grow their network through referrals.
-The winner with this role will work closely with Main Geek throughout the month.
+The winner with this role will work closely with Master Geek throughout the month.

 In the IDO lottery, holders can claim 50% of the allocation, provided they win a ticket on the server and that same ticket also wins in the IDO process.
 Rewards will be distributed in multiple stages.